 The students and alumni of UPES are examples of how the university transforms its students into successful, well-rounded individuals who contribute to strengthening the economic as well as the social fabric of the nation.

-Kumar Nidhi, for instance, is a student of the UPES School of Engineering, who got an F in one subject in her very first semester.
+Kumar Nidhi, for instance, a student of the UPES School of Engineering, got an F in one subject in her very first semester.
 Till the fourth semester, she was struggling hard to obtain a decent CGPA.
-However, she went on to become the first recipient of the Shikhar Thales Scholarship 2020 and got accepted into the Aerospace Master’s Programme in Ecole Centrale de Lyon in France.
+However, she went on to become the first recipient of the Shikhar Thales Scholarship and got accepted into the Aerospace Master’s Program in Ecole Centrale de Lyon in France.

 Abheesht Singh, a student of B.Tech.
 Computer Science (IT Infrastructure), developed CavenX, a virtual schooling platform that delivers a simpler, more powerful teaching and learning experience than the traditional learning management system.
 Suyash Jain, an alumnus of UPES with a strong entrepreneurial DNA, launched a unique social initiative to help people find employment during COVID-19.

 The list of success stories is long and is a testimony of the commitment the university has made to nurture every student.
 At UPES, the students are accepted with warmth and are empowered every day to set and achieve ambitious goals.

 Jeyagowri, K. & Ilankumaran, M..
 (2018).
 The Role of Students in Transition from School to College: Different Challenges in Elt.
 International Journal of Engineering and Technology(UAE).
 7. 630-635.
 10.14419/ijet.v7i4.36.24213.